tcyang909/git-calisthenics/README.txt

 "Git who?"

-"Git on with the assignment!"
+"Git on with the assignment already! stop wasting time!"